gmachtel/tft-stellar/specs/conversion/locking.md

 ## Why

-Eventually, all TFT have to be migrated after which no TFT remains on tchain, the problem is solved then.
+Ultimate goal is to have all TFT have to be migrated after which no TFT remains on tfchain.
+After the migration, TFchain only remains relevant for history of transactions.

 During the transition, the wallet of the user needs to initiate the conversion as explained in the [conversion document](./conversion.md).